stevepolitodesign/rails-authentication-from-scratch/README.md

 > **What's Going On Here?**
 >
 > - The `MAILER_FROM_EMAIL` constant is a way for us to set the email used in the `UserMailer`.
 This is optional.
 > - The `send_confirmation_email!` method will create a new `confirmation_token` and update the value of `confirmation_sent_at`.
 This is to ensure confirmation links expire and cannot be reused.
-It will also send a the confirmation email to the user.
+It will also send the confirmation email to the user.
 > - We call [update_columns](https://api.rubyonrails.org/classes/ActiveRecord/Persistence.html#method-i-update_columns) so that the `updated_at/updated_on` columns are not updated.
 This is personal preference, but those columns should typically only be updated when the user updates their email or password.
 > - The links in the mailer will take the user to `ConfirmationsController#edit` at which point they'll be confirmed.